How ice-melt dynamics reveal fundamental ocean density structures — a hands-on exploration with Sung Yong Kim.

 Type: Webinars

-On 16 December 2025, from 14:00 to 15:00 CET, the Coastal Resilience Talks will feature Professor Sung Yong Kim, Associate Professor in the Mechanical Engineering Department at KAIST (Korea Advanced Institute of Science and Technology), in a webinar organised by the DCC for Coastal Resilience in collaboration with the Partners Alliance Network (PAN).
+On 16 December 2025, from 14:00 to 15:00 CET, the Coastal Resilience Talks featured Professor Sung Yong Kim, Associate Professor in the Mechanical Engineering Department at KAIST (Korea Advanced Institute of Science and Technology), in a webinar organised by the DCC for Coastal Resilience in collaboration with the Partners Alliance Network (PAN).

 Sung Yong Kim is an Associate Professor in the Mechanical Engineering Department at KAIST (Daejeon, Republic of Korea).
 He earned a B.S. in Naval Architecture and Ocean Engineering from Seoul National University (1999), and a Ph.D. in Oceanography from the Scripps Institution of Oceanography, University of California San Diego (2009).
 His research focuses on coastal circulation, sub-mesoscale processes, statistical and dynamical data analysis, environmental parameterizations, and operational coastal ocean observing systems.